-If you follow Dave you know that your household expenses – i.e. mortgage, home insurance, car insurance, gas, electricity, phone bill, ect. should total around 50% of your take home income.
+If you follow Dave you know that your household expenses – i.e. mortgage, home insurance, car insurance, gas, electricity, phone bill, etc. should total around 50% of your take-home income.
+(Check out our household expense worksheet here!)
 We wanted to get to the point where we could potentially live off one income so we tried to get it down to 30-40%.
 Our cable bill was a whopping $120 a month so we got rid of it.
-The verdict: If rock beats scissors then Cancun beats Dish Network.

 How We Survive And Still Get Our Weekly Bachelor Fix

-Good Ol’ Satellite: We got a satellite antenna for $1.00 at Goodwill and use this to watch prime-time time-sensitive major networks.
-For example, The Bachelor.
-The Bachelor is pretty time sensitive – one glance at Facebook at 10:00 p.m. on a Monday can ruin the whole episode for you.
-Thankfully (and as many forget) it’s free to watch with an antenna!
-We also are a little (super fan level) obsessed with Survivor.
-We have a weekly lottery game with 3 other couples with rules and cash prizes and strategy…I’ll spare you – but we HAVE to watch Survivor as soon as it airs so we watch this through local programming as well.
+Good Ol’ Satellite: We got a satellite antenna for $1.00 at Goodwill (similar to this one) and use this to watch prime-time time-sensitive major networks.
+We are a little (super fan level) obsessed with Survivor.
+We have a fantasy-football type game with 2 other couples with rules and cash prizes and strategy…I’ll spare you – but we HAVE to watch Survivor as soon as it airs so we watch this through local programming as well.

 Hulu: This is how we watch all of our prime time favorites.
 Most are limited commercials or commercial free.
 The biggest cons are that Hulu does not carry CBS (#Survivorsuperfanprobs) and you have to watch everything a day later (or after midnight from the day it aired.)

 Netflix: This one doesn’t really count because I feel like even if you have cable you still pay for Netflix or have access to a login.
-Our current binge watch is Friday Night Lights – I know, super late to the party on this one.
-Our (actually just mine) other favorites are Homeland, House of Cards, Master of None, Santa Clarita Diet, and Parenthood.
+Our current binge watch is Friday Night Lights!

 Amazon Prime: This one also depends if you are currently paying for it or not.
 If you are not, the savings make it so Prime is super affordable.
-We use Amazon Prime to watch some shows (Jane the Virgin- obsessed) and rent (or watch for free) movies.
+We use Amazon Prime to watch some shows and rent (or watch for free) movies.
 Movie rentals on Amazon Prime are around $3 and they have pretty much everything!

 CBS All Access: For Survivor.
 Someone (JR) decided to sign up for basketball league on Wednesday nights and can’t watch this season at it’s regularly programmed time.
 We also love Bull and MacGuyver.